TED-Ed English Lessons: 89 Educational Videos Science & Philosophy for C1-C2 Learners

 C1Why Learn English Through TED-Ed?

 TED-Ed animated lessons represent advanced English at its most engaging and accessible.
-These carefully crafted educational videos combine sophisticated academic vocabulary with clear visual explanations, making complex ideas comprehensible.
-For advanced learners, TED-Ed provides the intellectual challenge needed to push beyond intermediate plateaus while developing the academic English skills necessary for professional and scholarly contexts.
+These carefully crafted educational videos combine sophisticated intellectual vocabulary with clear visual explanations, making complex ideas comprehensible.
+For advanced learners, TED-Ed provides the thought-provoking challenge needed to push beyond intermediate plateaus while developing academic register and the critical thinking skills necessary for professional and scholarly contexts.

 Key Learning Benefits